raffriff42/OneLocale/docs/reference/translator-notes.md

 A good AI will give you a near-perfect file in seconds.
 You only need to skim for tone.

-(Yes, this is how most new translations will happen from now on.) 😀
+(Yes, this is how most translations will happen from now on.) 😀

 – the OneLocale team (and Grok says hi)